Ben Affleck’s Camp Responds To Rumors Of The Actor’s Absence From Matt Reeves’ ‘The Batman’

-Ben Affleck has been associated with the role of Batman but the recent statement of his brother, Casey Affleck, dropped the bombshell that the actor might stop playing the role of the iconic superhero.
+Ben Affleck has been associated with the role of Batman, but the recent statement of his brother, Casey Affleck, dropped the bombshell that the actor might stop playing the role of the iconic superhero.
 To clear up the rumors, Ben Affleck’s camp issued a statement saying the actor will “continue to be Batman as long as the studio will have him.”

 Affleck’s appearance in the upcoming Batman film by Matt Reeves is yet to be confirmed.
 Based on his camp’s statement, it appears that the decision whether Ben Affleck will reprise the role of Batman for the standalone film focusing on the Dark Knight lies with Warner Bros.
-As noted in Cinemablend, Casey Affleck made the remark about Ben’s portrayal of the caped superhero as an offhand remark.
+As noted in CinemaBlend, Casey Affleck made the remark about Ben’s portrayal of the caped superhero as an offhand remark.

 Ben Affleck played the role of the Dark Knight for two DC Extended Universe films, and his third appearance will be in the Justice League movie which is scheduled to air on November 17.
 Since Matt Reeves will be the director of The Batman movie, fans were concerned Ben Affleck will no longer be part of any DCEU franchise after Justice League.
 Affleck tried to reassure fans during the San Diego Comic-Con by stating how he felt like he is the “luckiest guy in the world” since he gets to play Batman.